Since v17.0.0,v16.12.0 - Check

 event listener.

-Returns a copy of the array of listeners for the event named
+beginning of the listeners array for the event

 eventName